Richard Pine: Career in Ireland

 After university, Pine remained in Ireland, joining Raidió Teilifís Éireann (RTÉ) as Concerts Manager, responsible (among other ensembles) for the RTÉ National Symphony Orchestra.
 In 1983, he became a senior editor in RTÉ's Public Affairs Division; a post he held for 16 years, subsequently editing the 6-volume series "Broadcasting and Irish Society" published for RTE by Four Courts Press (2002–2005).
 He also wrote and presented many programmes for RTÉ Radio, including a 15-part documentary, "Music, Place and People: the Irish Experience 1740–1940" on RTÉ's classical music channel, RTÉ lyric fm.

 From 1988 to 1990, Pine was Secretary of the Irish Writers' Union and a music critic for The Irish Times.
 From 1990 to 1994, he was co-editor of the New York-published Irish Literary Supplement.

 Between 1978 and 1988, Pine was a consultant to the Council of Europe on cultural development programmes.
 A seminal essay on cultural democracy was published by the Finnish Committee of UNESCO in 1982.

 Pine has given guest lectures in cultural studies, literature and Irish studies at the Centre for Cultural Research, Belgrade, University of California, Berkeley, Emory (Atlanta), New York University, Georgia Southern, University of Central Florida, Centre for Irish Studies at CUA, Washington, City University (London) and the Princess Grace Library, Monaco.

-In 1989, he was elected a Governor (trustee) of the Royal Irish Academy of Music, which, in 1998, bestowed on him a Fellowship honoris causa.
-He resigned from the RIAM in 2006.
+In 1989 (until 2006), he was elected a Governor (trustee) of the Royal Irish Academy of Music, which, in 1998, bestowed on him a Fellowship honoris causa.

 Since 1978 Pine has been a prolific author of articles and books on Irish theatre and Irish playwrights including Oscar Wilde and Brian Friel.
 Of Pine's book The Diviner.
 The Art of Brian Friel, the Nobel poet Seamus Heaney wrote "The particularity of quotation joined with the meditative, associative habit of your mind is the book's strength.
 It provokes a thoughtful response in return and, as such, will be a welcome addition to the critical reaction to Friel.
 It should deepen the sense of his complexity and modernity, while rendering a sense of those 'truths, immemorially posited'."

 The Newsbrands Ireland Journalism Awards 2018 voted Richard Pine as "Critic of the Year" (for his book reviews in The Sunday Times), citing his "great erudition and fine judgement" as well as his "elegant style".
 In 2017 and 2021 Pine was shortlisted for the "Foreign Correspondent" category in the same awards for his "Letter from Greece" in The Irish Times.